-The Defense of Marriage Act, the Clinton-era statute prohibiting federal recognition of same-sex marriage, isn't technically at issue in the high-profile battle over the fate of Proposition 8 in
+The Defense of Marriage Act, the Clinton-era statute prohibiting federal recognition of same-sex marriage, isn't technically at issue in the high-profile battle over the fate of Proposition 8 in California.
+So the booming denouncement of the act's constitutionality last week by a venerable federal judge in Massachusetts can't and won't settle the challenge to Prop 8, the statewide voter initiative which has banned same-sex marriage in the Golden State.
+It will, however, almost certainly be quite influential.

 "DOMA fails to pass constitutional muster even under the highly deferential rational basis test.
 As set forth in detail below, this court is convinced that 'there exists no fairly conceivable set of facts that could ground a rational relationship' between DOMA and a legitimate government objective.
 DOMA, therefore, violates core constitutional principles of equal protection."